feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 interface of the [`@feature-hub/core`][core-api] package by the integrator (e.g. the [`@feature-hub/module-loader-amd`][module-loader-amd-api] package or the [`@feature-hub/module-loader-commonjs`][module-loader-commonjs-api] package).

-The module loader can be provided with the `moduleLoader` option of `createFeatureHub`.
+The module loader can be provided with the `moduleLoader` option of the `createFeatureHub` function.

 On the client: